NAD Health Ministries leaders

 NAD Health Ministries offers training for local churches on how to start an Adventist Recovery Ministries program.
 This training is offered at the Health Summit as well as at local Conferences by request.
 See www.AdventistRecovery.org for more information

-NAD Health Ministries holds monthly free webinars on different topics of interest for Health Ministries leaders, pastors, and health professionals.
-Check our calendar of events for upcoming webinars.
+NAD Health Ministries holds occasional webinars on different topics of interest for Health Ministries leaders, pastors, and health professionals.
+Contact us at firstname.lastname@example.org to be informed of upcoming event.